+8. Academic Performance

-8. Academic Performand ce Commencing with the academic year , and each academic year thereafter for the Term, the Employee will use best efforts to maintain a minimum academic performance rate ("APR") of or above, or as established by the NCAA or the Conference, whichever is the higher, for all athletes on the Program's team.
-If the said minimum APR is not achieved in any academic year, Employee shall within thirty (30) days of the end of the academic year, p repare and submit to the Athletic Director or supervisor a written plan of action to achiev e the minimum APR in the nex academic year.
-Upon approval by the Athletic Director r or supervisor, Employee shal collaborate with all applicable units to implement such olan.
-Employee shall require al athletes on the Program's team to follow all academic procedures established by the Athletic Department.
+Commencing with the academic year , and each academic year thereafter for the Term, the Employee will use best efforts to maintain a minimum academic performance rate ("APR") of or above, or as established by the NCAA or the Conference, whichever is the higher, for all athletes on the Program's team.
+If the said minimum APR is not achieved in any academic year, Employee shall, within thirty (30) days of the end of the academic year, prepare and submit to the Athletic Director or designee a written plan of action to achieve the minimum APR in the next academic year.
+Upon approval by the Athletic Director or designee, Employee shall collaborate with all applicable units to implement such plan.
+Employee shall require all athletes on the Program's team to follow all academic procedures established by the Athletic Department.